 When you create a Segment, it becomes available as a field in Demandbase.
 You can use the Segment field with Selectors to identify the people, accounts, activities, or opportunities in a Segment, whenever you want to focus on a targeted market.
 The Segment field is available in all Selectors.
 Use them in reports, as a column in tables and heat maps, in Engagement Minutes weighting, and in criteria for Journey Stages.
 See Understanding Fields.

 If you have a Salesforce Integration, you can map the Segment to a field in Salesforce.
-To do this, make sure that the field you want to map to in Salesforce is created.
-Then go to Settings > Platform > Demandbase Custom Fields > New Demandbase Field.
+See Map Segments to Salesforce Custom Fields.

 Segment Selector Criteria Examples